H4zh4n/HaxHanTools/list_of_items/README.md

 itms.add(new Item(2, "Erbil"));
 itms.add(new Item(3, "Karkuk"));

-//                 v denote the array type new HxListOfItems<Item>(this)
+//                 v denote array type for setItems new HxListOfItems<Item>(this)
       .setItems(itms)